billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
 Once normalised, the dot product of two vectors computes the cosine of the angle between them.
-This simple dot product calculation of normalised vectors in table 6 creates Table 7 below.
-We can see that documents 1 and 2 are most similar to each other with a value of 0.24 (Table 7).
+This simple dot product calculation of normalised vectors in Table 6 creates Table 7 below.
+We can see that documents 1 and 3 are most similar to each other with a value of 0.25 (Table 7).

 ``` r
 joined_matrix <- as.matrix(joined[, 13:16])